 All such proposals share a desire to invest authority in the hands of a small, selected minority, who would have the power to issue pronouncements about correct and incorrect usage.
 But, while ostensibly concerned with a common good-the future health of the English language-there is always a personal agenda lurking behind such proposals.
 While directing his anxieties at the future of the English nation and its language, Swift's proposal reveals a concern that a changing language would result in his own works becoming unintelligible to subsequent generations.
 Despite espousing a common goal, these proposals are beset by personal linguistic prejudice that undermines any possibility of agreeing a shared set of linguistic norms.
-Where Swift chastised the pronunciation of the
+Where Swift chastised the pronunciation of the court, this was precisely the variety that had been endorsed and recommended as a model by earlier writers.

-Usage guides
+Usage Guides